gustavkarlsson/krate/README.md

 - **Separation of concerns:** Clear distinction between *what* and *how*
 - **DSL:** The initial setup is done using a fully documented developer-friendly DSL
 - **Kotlin powered:** Utilizes advanced Kotlin features to provide a beautiful API
+- **Pluggable:** Functionality can be bundled into plugins and easily added to the project
 - **Great with Android:** Alleviates many annoying aspects of Android development